 Masaka District in Central UGanda is known for its fresh and delicious pineapples.
 Unfortunately farmers often lack appropriate harvesting and post-processing skills and the market prices are highly fluctuating.
 This is why many pineapples perish and farmers have a low and unstabe income.

 The local NGO NIRP developed the concept to produce pineapple jam with the local farmers.
-We will support more than 1,000 smallholder farmers and increase their income drastically within 6 months.
-The additional income will be used for a balanced diet for the whole family, school fees for children and necessary medical costs.
+This will support smallholder farmers and increase their income drastically, which will be used for a balanced diet for the whole family, school fees for children and necessary medical costs.

 Kindly support our project and join the journey of pineapple jam production in Uganda.
 We are happy to provide you with pictures and stories about our progress.